One repo. One runner. Zero infrastructure.

 |---|---|

-The catalog is generated, not hand-maintained: packs.config.json (the core allowlist plus each pack's metadata) and skills.json feed ./generate-packs-json, which asserts every skill lands in exactly one pack and writes packs.json for the dashboard to read.
+The catalog is generated, not hand-maintained: packs.config.json (each pack's display metadata plus the category it claims) and skills.json feed bin/generate-packs-json, which asserts every skill lands in exactly one pack and writes packs.json for the dashboard to read.
 A CI gate fails any PR that leaves packs.json stale or a SKILL.md missing a valid category.
 Full reference: docs/skill-packs.md.

 Community packs